 Kevin is Head Gardener/Plantsman, Hipping Hall / Ryebeck Hotel, South Cumbria.
-Kevin is also a member of the Cumbria Wildlife Trust, as well as the Hardy Plant Society and has contributed to the industry magazine Horticulture Week since summer 2013.
-He is the stand in writer of Plant Focus.
+Kevin is also a member of Butterfly Conservation and the Cumbria Wildlife Trust as well as the Hardy Plant Society and has contributed to the industry magazine Horticulture Week since summer 2013.
+He is the stand-in writer of Plant Focus.

 March is a great time of the year when gently pruning and tidying the herbaceous borders for spring, to be inspired with thoughts of propagation.

 Phlomis comprise 100 or more perennials native to the Mediterranean, Central Asia, and China.
 Phlomis are extremely hardy plants.
 Phlomis russeliana, commonly known as Jerusalem or Turkish Sage, is from the family (Lamiaceae).
 The yellow flowers which emerge from the honeycomb like bracts add interesting structure to the back of the perennial border through the summer.